 Sometimes you will want to expire or assign options, especially if you import a lot of trades at once.
 Since most brokers don’t export expired options, it’s up to you to do so.
 If you end up with open positions that are due to expirations or assignments, go to your Portfolio page, then use the icons that are displayed under options (see image below) to expire your options with about 2 clicks.
 Assignments are not as automated as expirations.
 For assignments, you can use the expire button, but when it takes you to the expiration page, place the strike price under the price field and add a trade for the underlying symbol with that strike price.
 We’ll be automating this soon as interest increase for this particular feature.

 Going long puts/short calls and how it affects long/short metric

 Among many metrics that our system computes, one of them is how much money you made going long vs short and this metric can be affected when you long puts or short calls.
 If you go long a put and the underlying asset goes down, you make money on a long trade even though you “went” short the underlying asset.
 Be aware of this when analyzing this metric.

 Advanced Filtering Options

 Lastly, if you want to filter your options contracts by the underlying symbol or strategy, you can always use the wild card “*” at the end of your search.
 For example to find all TTWO option trades, I can simply type TTWO* in any symbol filter box for reports that support filtering by symbol and it will show you all TTWO trades.
-To find pnl by strategy, you can type VERTICAL* or BUTTERFLY* and so on.
+To find pnl by strategy, you can type VERTICAL* or BUTTERFLY*.
+To find vertical for msft, you could use vertical-msft* and so on.
 See below: